inductiva/docs/README.md

 ```
 In this case, title will be the text shown on the menu (optional).

+> **Note**: Since index files do not show on the url we have some less than ideal behaviours with url links.
+For example, if you are at `/guides/recipes` the borwser thinks recipes is a file (because index is omited).
+So, if you have a relative link to `./storage-related/` it will not work because the browser will look for `/guides/storage-related/` instead of `/guides/recipes/storage-related/`.
+To avoid this, either use absolute links (starting with /).

 ### Menu Structure

 - Subfolders inside a simulator folder create **submenus** on the final website.